karthik-d/task-manager-cli-boilerplate/README.md

    2 Complete the project
    ```

-3. A completed task is written to a completed.dat binary file.
+3. A completed task is written to a `done.txt` text file.
 Each task should enapsulate all fields of the original task, and include an additional `date_of_completion` field that records _when_ the task is marked as done.

 4. Priority can be any integer _greater than_ or _equal to_ 0.
 0 being the highest priority